 Pete was definitely an unhappy camper.
-The Prius was different enough that he had problems with lots of little things including how to get the key out of the ignition, enabling the alarm, opening the rear access without setting off the alarm, and an easier way to turn the alarm off.
+The Prius was different enough that he had problems with lots of little things including how to get the key out of the ignition, enabling the alarm, opening the rear access without setting off the alarm, and how to turn off the alarm.
 Then it started to rain and he couldn’t find the switch to turn on the wipers.
 He had to exit the freeway and ask a gas station attendant who showed him the control.
 Fortunately, he was a nice kid and he didn’t make any nasty remarks about Pete’s lack of knowledge about his Prius.

-He’d wanted to find a cheap place to get a night’s sleep, but the drive west from Tracy led him into expensive bedroom communities and he kept going until he got to Oakland.
+He’d wanted to find a cheap place to get a night’s sleep, but the drive west from Tracy led him into expensive suburbs and he kept going until he got to Oakland.
 Pete didn’t like Oakland; there were too many gangs with members who might recognize him.
 He didn’t want to drive to San Bruno; the cops would be on the lookout for him.
 It didn’t occur to him that they wouldn’t know about the Prius, but then Pete usually didn’t think about details like that.
-He ended up driving all the way south to Morgan Hill.
-He figured no one would recognize him in that town.
+He ended up driving over sixty miles south to Morgan Hill.
+He figured no one would recognize him in that town since he’d never been there before.
 He found a cheap motel that he could afford.
-He seemed oblivious that he had over twenty-two thousand dollars on him.
+He seemed oblivious that he had over twenty-two thousand dollars in cash on him.
 When he registered he used the Escalade’s license plate number in case the cops came sniffing around.
-Of course, the clerk never checked.
+Of course, the clerk never bothered entering it.

 “We received a report that the vehicle was registered to a new owner, a Judith Holmes, at the Palm Springs DMV office last Friday.
 Her address on the registration is 416 Sky Vista Drive, Palm Springs.
 We want to determine if the new registrant has or does not have some relationship with Peter Medrano.
 We would appreciate it if you could check this address.
 Peter Medrano is potentially armed and dangerous, so caution is recommended.”

-“We can check with some of the neighbors without raising any alarm at the 416 Sky Vista Drive address.”
+“We can check with some of the neighbors without raising any alarm at the 416 Sky Vista Drive address,” Officer Wayne replied.

 “That should work.
 Do you have access to records that show the names of the owners or residents at that address?”

 “Yes.
-The property which includes a house is owned in the name of the Trust of Judith Holmes and David Holmes who reside at the 416 Sky Vista Drive address.”
+The property which includes a house is owned in the name of the Trust of Judith Marybeth Holmes and David Richard Holmes who reside at the 416 Sky Vista Drive address.”

 “Hmm.
 It could be an alias, but I don’t think so.
 Peter Medrano might have sold his Escalade and these people purchased it.
 Still, caution is a good idea since we don’t know who’s actually in that house.”

 “We will be cautious, Officer Baxter.
-I’ll get back to you as soon as we have some information.”
+I’ll get back to you as soon as we have some information,” she replied.

 “Thank you, Officer Wayne.”